-As an important stage in the development of the Noise Action Plan, Sligo County Council has now issued this Draft Noise Action Plan as a document for consultation and seek responses and feedback from stakeholders and the public alike.
+As an important stage in the development of the Noise Action Plan, Sligo County Council made the Draft Noise Action Plan available as a document for consultation and sought responses and feedback from stakeholders and the public alike.

-Within the public consultation Sligo County Council will make copies of this Noise Action Plan available to access by the public at the following locations within County Sligo, and by placing an electronic version on the Authorities' website (www.sligococo.ie).
+Within the public consultation period, Sligo County Council made copies of this Noise Action Plan available to access by the public at the following locations within County Sligo, and by placing an electronic version on the Authorities' website (www.sligococo.ie).

-In addition, a number of statutory bodies and stakeholder organisations will be approached directly and ask to provide review and feedback on the proposals set out within the Draft Noise Action Plan.
+In addition, a number of statutory bodies and stakeholder organisations were approached directly and asked to provide review and feedback on the proposals set out within the Draft Noise Action Plan.

-A copy of the Draft Noise Action Plan may be inspected at the offices outlined below from 9:00am to 5:00pm from Thursday, 31st May 2018 to Thursday, 19th July 2018.
+A copy of the Draft Noise Action Plan was made available for inspection at the offices outlined below from 9:00am to 5:00pm from Thursday, 31st May 2018 to Thursday, 19th July 2018.